 When looking for the best dates to book place tickets, start researching the peak tourist season for your ideal destination.
 For example, most places have a higher flight costs from June through August because these are peak visiting seasons.
 If Paris is on your bucket list, it’s unlikely you’re going to find a flight deal in the middle of summer that’s cheaper than in the middle of winter.
 Visiting destinations on their off-seasons is one of the easiest ways to save money on flights, hotels and attractions.
 You will also enjoy fewer crowds at tourist attractions.

-Now that you know the best day of the week to book a flight and how to book a cheaper flight overall, you can start using the points you earn from taking surveys to exchange for travel gift cards or cash to save up for your next trip.
+Now that you know the best day of the week to book a flight and how to book a cheaper flight overall, you can start using the points you earn from taking surveys to exchange for travel gift card rewards or cash to save up for your next trip.
 The more surveys you take, the more money you can earn.
 Sign up with Branded Surveys today to start taking surveys!